Dental Care & Hygiene Tips For Kids

-Here are a few tips on how to encourage your child to brush his teeth independently:
+Here are a few tips on how to encourage your child to brush his or her teeth:

-- At this stage of development, your child may have outgrown his novel toothbrush.
-An electric toothbrush may be a great alternative to motivating older children.
+- At this stage of development, your child may have outgrown the novel toothbrush.
+An electric toothbrush may be a great alternative to motivating older children;

-- Use rewards such as healthy snacks or a visit to the park to encourage your child to brush daily.
+- Use rewards such as healthy snacks or a visit to the park to encourage them to brush daily.

 Dental flossing should begin as soon as baby teeth have erupted, typically between 2-6 years.
 When at least two teeth come in contact with one another, food particles can get trapped between the teeth during meals.

-Here are steps on how to clean your child’s tongue:
+Here are steps on how to clean their tongue:

-- You can use either a toothbrush or tongue scraper to clean his tongue.
-Use a tongue scraper for more effectiveness.
+- You can use either a toothbrush or tongue scraper to clean their tongue.
+Use a tongue scraper for greater effectiveness;

 - Brush lightly forward and backwards along your tongue.

 As there has been an increase in the number of early tooth decay in kids, it is essential to foster good dental habits from young to ensure your child carries them into adulthood.
 Any dental issues should be raised when you visit the dentist.
 It is important to emphasize that tooth brushing is not an option, but rather something that we all need to do daily.

 At Nuffield Dental, we are dedicated to providing a comfortable and safe environment for all our patients, especially children.
-Do not hesitate to visit your Nuffield Dental dentist or Oral Health Therapist if you require further guidance on how to care for your child’s teeth.
+Do not hesitate to visit your Nuffield Dental dentist or oral health therapist if you require further guidance on how to care for your child’s teeth.
 Contact us to make an appointment today.